Unit 5 - Practice Quiz

 fronting and inversion Medium

-A. realized he
+A. did he realize

-B. he realized
+B. realized he

-C. he did realize
+C. he realized

-D. did he realize
+D. he did realize

 35 Identify the function of 'in order to' in the sentence: 'She attended the workshop in order to improve her skills.'